vchoutas/smplify-x/README.md

 1. [Trimesh](https://trimsh.org/) for loading triangular meshes
 1. [Pyrender](https://pyrender.readthedocs.io/) for visualization

+The code has been tested with Python 3.6, CUDA 10, CuDNN 7.3 and PyTorch 1.0.

 ## Citation

 If you find this Model & Software useful in your research we would kindly ask you to cite: